embecosm/embdebug/README.md

 `-DEMBDEBUG_TARGETS_TO_BUILD`   | Comma separated list of directories in `targets/` to be built alongside the debug server.

 For more complete build options, see `docs/Building`

+# Building the debug server with a target

+To build the target as well as the server, you just need to link the source tree of the target into the `targets` directory of Embdebug.
+The target should use Cmake for configuration, and have its own CMakeLists.txt at the top level.

+Build and configure is then identical to the steps for the debug server without a target.
+The only change is that you can also add build options specific to the target to the initial cmake command.

 # Running